carlacid/HacktoberFest-2019/README.md

 2. Clone your forked repository to your local machine.

-3. You can install the requirments using the comand:
+3. You can install the requirements using the comand:

     **make help**

-    It provides a full options to install the project.
+    You can find the Makefile inside each directory (backend, fronted) It provides a full options to install the project.

 ## Git commands